StingerWrapper.jl - Part 3

 uses this method to provide syntactic sugar to their users.
 Following the PyCall

-implementation, we can let users use Symbol
+implementation, we can let users use Symbols to access the fields.

 s = Stinger()